Menziess/snapstream/README.md

 Hello 4
 ```

-To try it out for yourself, you can spin up a local kafka broker using [docker-compose.yml](docker-compose.yml), use `localhost:29091` to connect:
+To try it out for yourself, spin up a local kafka broker with [docker-compose.yml](docker-compose.yml), using `localhost:29091` to connect:

 ```sh
 docker compose up broker -d